Access Cluster

-After creating a Kubernetes Engine service, you can use the Kubernetes command-line tool kubectl to execute commands on a Kubernetes cluster.
-Using kubectl, you can deploy applications, inspect and manage cluster resources, and view logs.
-You can find how to install and use kubectl in the official Kubernetes documentation as follows.
+After creating a Kubernetes Engine service, you can use the Kubernetes command-line tool kubectl to execute commands against your Kubernetes cluster.
+With kubectl, you can deploy applications, inspect and manage cluster resources, and view logs.
+You can find how to install and use kubectl in the official Kubernetes documentation.

 | Category | Reference URL |